HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments: Scheduling in

-\end{small} where $C_\mathrm{comp}^t(\cdot)$ estimates a set of per-tasklet or per-subgraph computation costs, $C_\mathrm{hbm}^t(\cdot)$ estimates a set of per-tasklet or per-subgraph HBM costs (i.e., loading LLMs from HBM to SRAM during decoding), $C_\mathrm{bubble}^t(\cdot)$ estimate a set of per-tasklet or per-subgraph pipeline-bubble costs, and $C_\mathrm{tp}^t(\cdot), C_\mathrm{pp}^t(\cdot), C_\mathrm{dp}^t(\cdot)$ estimates a set of per-tasklet or per-subgraph TP, PP, and DP computation costs. $\Psi^\mathrm{gen}, \Psi^\mathrm{inf}, \Psi^\mathrm{train}$ estimate task-level costs based on the given sets of tasklet- or subgraph-level costs.
-For brevity, we have omitted some inputs to the above equations, including device and network attributes, and we have also omitted the resharding cost in the end-to-end cost.
-Details of cost modeling can be found in Appendix~\ref{app:cost_model}.
+\end{small} where $C_\mathrm{comp}^t$ estimates a set of per-tasklet or per-subgraph computation costs, $C_\mathrm{hbm}^t$ estimates a set of per-tasklet or per-subgraph HBM costs (i.e., loading LLMs from HBM to SRAM during decoding), $C_\mathrm{bubble}^t$ estimate a set of per-tasklet or per-subgraph pipeline-bubble costs, and $C_\mathrm{tp}^t$, $C_\mathrm{pp}^t$, and $C_\mathrm{dp}^t$ estimate a set of per-tasklet or per-subgraph TP, PP, and DP computation costs. $\Psi^\mathrm{gen}$, $\Psi^\mathrm{inf}$, and $\Psi^\mathrm{train}$ estimate task-level costs based on the given sets of tasklet- or subgraph-level costs.
+For brevity, we have omitted some inputs to the above equations, including device and network attributes, and also omitted the resharding cost in the end-to-end cost.
+Details can be found in Appendix~\ref{app:cost_model}.